february, 2023

 Learning objectives

-Anaesthetising rabbits can be overwhelming, but doesn’t need to be.
-We will recap rabbit anaesthesia and how you can help build up your confidence, including pre op, intra op and post op care
+Review rabbit anaesthesia and learn how to build up your confidence, including pre op, intra op and post op care.
+Anaesthetising rabbits can be overwhelming but doesn’t need to be!

-Signs to be monitoring under anaesthesia – including CO2, SPO, reflexes, HR, RR and BP readings
+Understand the parameters monitored during anaesthesia – including CO2, SPO2,reflexes, HR, RR and BP readings

 Time